About USC Gould

 - WORKSHOPS AND CONFERENCES

-Prior to her position at MGM, Dawson was Senior Vice President and Chief Counsel for NBC Entertainment and Universal Television Studios, where for six years she managed a team of 20+ lawyers and legal staff handling a broad range of content, license, and above-the-line agreements, digital exploitation analyses, and Comcast merger-related legal issues.
-She was instrumental in handling agreements with Jay Leno, Jimmy Fallon, Lorne Michaels, Keshet and many other high-level talent and producers, as well as license and co-production arrangements both inbound (including with Warner Brothers, Sony Pictures Television and others) and outbound (including with Netflix, Amazon, Hulu, A&E, FBC and others).
+Prior to her position at MGM, Dawson was senior vice president and chief counsel for NBC Entertainment and Universal Television Studios, where for six years she managed a team of more than 20 lawyers and legal staff handling a broad range of content, license, and above-the-line agreements, digital exploitation analyses and merger-related legal issues.
+She was instrumental in handling agreements with marquee talent and high-level producers, as well as license and co-production arrangements both inbound (including with Warner Brothers, Sony Pictures Television and others) and outbound (including with Netflix, Amazon, Hulu, A&E, FBC and others).
 She also was the lead business lawyer in connection with legal matters relating to The VoiceTM, The Golden GlobesTM, and The EmmysTM, and provided daily counsel and regular training to senior executives across the company.
-She also served as NBCUniversal Television Entertainment’s Deputy General Counsel, as well as the leader of its Television Contracts and Digital Rights legal practice groups.
+She also served as NBCUniversal Television Entertainment’s deputy general counsel, as well as the leader of its Television Contracts and Digital Rights legal practice groups.

-Dawson came to NBCUniversal in 2008 from the General Electric Company, where she was General Counsel for GE Equipment Services, a US$9B global transportation asset management leasing and logistics component of GE.
-She was a lawyer with GE for over 13 years, holding a variety of senior positions in its GE Capital consumer financial services businesses including General Counsel and Chief Compliance Officer for GE Money Latin America (responsible for managing a dedicated legal and compliance team across Mexico, Central and South America and the Caribbean Basin), Vice President and Chief M&A Counsel for GE Money Americas, General Counsel for GE Capital Financial Inc., and Chief Privacy/eCommerce Lawyer, Chief Compliance Officer and Lead Litigator (each for GE Card Services).
-She also trained as a Six Sigma Blackbelt and served as Chief Compliance Officer for GE Capital’s Global Centers of Excellence project.
+Dawson came to NBCUniversal in 2008 from the General Electric Company, where she was general ounsel for GE Equipment Services.
+She was a lawyer with GE for more than 13 years, holding a variety of senior positions in its GE Capital consumer financial services businesses including general counsel and chief compliance officer for GE Money Latin America (responsible for managing a dedicated legal and compliance team across Mexico, Central and South America and the Caribbean Basin), vice president and chief mergers and acquisitions counsel for GE Money Americas, general counsel for GE Capital Financial Inc., and chief privacy/e-commerce lawyer, chief compliance officer and lead litigator (each for GE Card Services).

-Prior to joining GE Capital, Dawson was a corporate transactions/financing and mergers and acquisitions attorney with Gibson Dunn in New York City.
-She graduated magna cum laude from UCLA with BA’s and MA’s degrees in the History of Science, and from Yale Law School with a JD degree.
-She was born in Connecticut and has also lived in New York, Utah, Mexico and South Africa.
-She currently resides in Los Angeles.
+Prior to that, Dawson was a corporate transactions/financing and mergers and acquisitions attorney with Gibson Dunn in New York City.
+She earned her JD from Yale Law School and graduated magna cum laude from UCLA with bachelor’s and master’s degrees in the history of science.

 FACULTY IN THE NEWS